AdvancedPhotonSource/.github/profile/README.md

 - AI: Trained models and frameworks for data inversion, adaptive experimentation, knowledge extraction and LLMs as scientific co-pilots

-## Other X-ray relevant organizations with useful software
+## Other X-ray relevant orgs/repos with useful software (not an exhaustive list!
+WIP!)

 ### Tomo
 - https://github.com/orgs/tomography (Tomography software consortium, APS-driven)